 I’ve chosen freedom over security.

-Many people look at stories like that and call those people “lucky”, I looked at all the top bloggers and people traveling the world and realized that “Alright that’s great for them, they definitely put in a lot of work to be where they are, now what can I learn from them so that I can do the same?”
+I looked at all the top bloggers and people traveling the world and realized that “Alright that’s great for them, they definitely put in a lot of work to be where they are, now what can I learn from them so that I can do the same?”
 Instead of complaining about my circumstance, I believe in taking responsibility and putting in the world.

 I believe that anything is possible with hard work, patience, and dedication.